Back to Blog

 auto is_real = num_txs > uint32_ct(&composer, i); // gates real-tx logic per slot

 On the Solidity side, decodeProof() reads numTxs from calldata metadata that is not copied into the reconstructed proofData verified by verifyProofAndUpdateState().
-The settlement loop's boundary is therefore not covered by the ZK proof either:
+Because the circuit's internal num_txs is not a public input, the verifier has no way to check whether the calldata numTxs matches the value proven inside the circuit:

-With neither side constraining this value, an attacker could set numTxs lower than the actual number of decoded transactions.
-The settlement loop would then skip transactions that the proof still credited in the rollup state.
+An attacker could therefore set the calldata numTxs lower than the circuit's proven num_txs.
+The settlement loop would then skip transactions that the proof had credited in the rollup state.
 A non-actionable transaction could occupy the first decoded slot (within the settlement scan range), while a real deposit could sit in a later slot (proven by the circuit but outside the settlement scan range).
 The proof would credit the deposit in the rollup state, but the settlement logic would skip it entirely, including the decreasePendingDepositBalance() call.
 This left the pending deposit balance unconsumed on L1 while the rollup state already reflected the deposit.

 Attack Analysis